George Harper (British Army officer): GHQ

 On the outbreak of war Colonel Harper was placed in charge of the Oa (planning operations and written orders) section at BEF GHQ.
 The I (intelligence) and Ob (written records) sections were subordinate to Oa, making Oa in practice something of a bottleneck.
-He had a poor relationship with the BEF Chief of Staff Murray, as he was used to working with Murray's deputy and rival Wilson.
+He had a poor relationship with the BEF chief of staff Murray, as he was used to working with Murray's deputy and rival Wilson.
 On 24 August (the day after the Battle of Mons) Harper refused to do anything for Murray, so that Lord Loch had to write messages even though it was not his job.
-Wilson had to intercede to prevent French from sacking Harper (Wilson diary 7 Sep) but a week later recorded (Wilson diary 14 Sep), that Murray and Harper argued constantly.

-Robertson (QuarterMaster-General of the BEF) was known to remark - by one account to some visiting politicians at Abbeville in 1914 who saw the letters written on a door - that "Oa" stood for "Old 'Arper".
+Wilson had to intercede to prevent Sir John French from sacking Harper (Wilson diary 7 Sep) but a week later recorded (Wilson diary 14 Sep), that Murray and Harper argued constantly.
+Robertson (Quarter-Master-General of the BEF) was known to remark - by one account to some visiting politicians at Abbeville in 1914 who saw the letters written on a door - that "Oa" stood for "Old 'Arper".

-Robertson, now BEF Chief of Staff, removed Harper – who had been promoted temporary Brigadier-General in November - "in a very untactful way" (Rawlinson diary 29 Jan & 8 Feb 1915) whilst Wilson was away touring the French front.
+Robertson, now BEF chief of staff, removed Harper – who had been promoted temporary brigadier-general in November - "in a very untactful way" (Rawlinson diary 29 Jan & 8 Feb 1915) whilst Wilson was away touring the French front.
 Robertson separated Staff Duties and Intelligence out from Operations into separate sections, each headed by a Brigadier-General.
 Although Harper's removal was part of a restructuring at GHQ, his successor Whigham was more focussed and approachable than Harper.

-Division Commander
+Division commander

-In February 1915 he was given command of 17th Infantry Brigade.
-Harper briefly succeeded to Wilson's old job as Director of Military Operations.
-In September 1915 he took command of the 51st (Highland) Division which saw action during the Battle of the Somme.
+In February 1915, after being promoted to the temporary rank of brigadier general, he succeeded W. R. B. Doran in command of the 17th Infantry Brigade, part of the 6th Division.
+Harper later briefly succeeded to Wilson's old job as director of military operations.
+In September 1915 he was promoted to temporary major general and became general officer commanding (GOC) of the 51st (Highland) Division which saw action during the Battle of the Somme the following year.

-Harper remained a favourite of Wilson, and throughout 1916, whilst Wilson commanded IV Corps, they would – as Andy Simpson puts it – regularly "meet, eat and criticise others".
+Harper, promoted to the substantive rank of major general in January 1916, remained a favourite of Wilson, and throughout 1916, whilst Wilson commanded IV Corps, they would – as Andy Simpson puts it – regularly "meet, eat and criticise others".
 He told Wilson (24 September 1916) that GHQ was out of touch with the troops and had no knowledge and no imagination.

-51st Division took part in the Battle of the Ancre.
+Harper's 51st Division took part in the Battle of the Ancre.
 He blamed the failure on the creeping barrage being too fast, causing his "impetuous" men to become caught up in their own barrage.